 Health and Safety

 Most importantly, never try to starve your bird into eating pellets; this could be dangerous to your bird and very stressful.
 If at all possible, you should monitor your bird's body weight throughout the conversion period to make sure weight loss is not occurring.
 Avoid converting a sick bird.
 Only try this if your bird is healthy.
 Carefully monitor the number of droppings and the bird's body weight.
-If the number of droppings is diminishing and the bird's body weight goes down by more than 10% in a week, back off on the new foods and offer more of the old diet.
+If the number of droppings is diminishing and the bird's body weight goes down by more than 10 percent in a week, back off on the new foods and offer more of the old diet.

 Easing the Transition